reStrike-d-o-o/reStrike_VTA_Cursor/docs/architecture/BACKEND_ARCHITECTURE.md

 python simulation/main.py --mode demo --scenario basic --duration 30

 # Or use the integrated UI in PSS drawer > Simulation tab
+# The UI now provides retry and install dependency buttons
 ```

 #### Database Plugin